- 1. Smart CCTV Can Support HR Operations

 Regular maintenance for security systems like CCTV is also critical.
 It’s the only way to ensure the safety of your building, and the people inside.
 Taking the time to have your equipment regularly inspected by a professional will put help you to faults that could put your business at risk.

-Consider investing in software and/or cloud based video management systems, to make sure you’re taking advantage of the very latest in smart technology and features available, as opposed to being limited by hardware.
-Find out more in our Cloud CCTV: What Can it Do for Me? blog.
+Consider investing in software and/or cloud-based video management systems, to make sure you’re taking advantage of the very latest in smart technology and features available, as opposed to being limited by hardware.
+Find out more in our An Expert's Guide to Cloud CCTV blog.

-Business CCTV must always comply with Information Commissioner's Office (ICO) guidelines and the Data Protection Act.
-Failure to comply with data protection laws could seriously damage your business.
-We advise any CCTV operator or business owner looking for CCTV legal advice to read our blog: CCTV and the Law; The Legal Considerations.
+One important thing to keep an eye on is your adherence to data protection laws.
+Business CCTV must always comply with Information Commissioner's Office (ICO) code of practice, the Data Protection Act, and the Protection of Freedoms Act.
+Breaking the law on data protection could seriously damage your business.
+We advise any CCTV operator or business owner looking for CCTV legal advice to read our blog: CCTV and UK Law: The Legal Considerations.

-Under UK law, t's important for every business to think about:
+Under UK law, it's important for every business to think about:

 - Covert Recording